iduque-ai/NHC-log-viewer/README.md

 *   **📂 Multi-Format Support**:
     *   Supports `.log` and `.txt` files.
     *   Native support for compressed archives: `.zip` and `.gz` (GZIP).
+*   **🤖 AI Assistant**: Chat with your logs!
+Use Google's Gemini models for deep analysis, or run models like Llama 3 entirely on-device for complete privacy.
 *   **🔍 Advanced Search & Filtering**:
     *   **Boolean Logic**: Use complex queries like `(error || warning) && !network`.
     *   **Regex Support**: Full Regular Expression capabilities.